hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 \delta_* = \frac{\varepsilon^2}{2}.
 $$

-In a tolerant test, instead of a single decision point $\varepsilon$, we have to fix two trace-distance tolerances
+As we've discussed, in a tolerant test, instead of a single decision point $\varepsilon$, we have to fix two trace-distance tolerances
 $$
 0 \leq \varepsilon_1 < \varepsilon_2 \leq 1.
 $$